SpyrosGeorgiou231999/SpyrosGeorgiou231999/README.md

 I'm Spyros.
 I work with data, code, and the occasional existential crisis.

 Currently studying Data Science and AI.
 I've worked on a few projects ranging from simple machine learning models to more experimental stuff involving natural language and computer vision.
-Nothing revolutionary — but I'm learning fast and building things that get better each time.
+Nothing revolutionary, but I'm learning fast and building things that get better each time.

 Outside of tech, I'm into football, music, and overthinking.
 PAOK fan, obviously.